Compare & Save on Conveyancing Solicitors

 Do You Have to Disclose if Someone Died in Your House?

 According to a survey from Sell House Fast, 36% of Brits surveyed said they would not buy a property where someone had died.
-Additionally, 44% of participants stated they would have second thoughts about the purchase.
-This may make sellers reluctant to disclose whether a death has occurred on the property.
+In addition, 44% of participants stated they would have second thoughts about the purchase.

 Compare Local Conveyancers